Skip to main content

 • staff exchange into a Newcastle University spin-out company

-• directly allocated costs, indirect costs or overheads
+• directly allocated costs, indirect costs, overheads

-Please read the IAA-CiC Guidance September 2024.
+Please read the guidance IAA-CiC guidance May 2025.

-Expression of Interest stage
+Expression of Interest Stage

+The application form for full stage applications will be provided to applications selected from the EOI submissions.
+Deadline for receipt of full applications will be 12 September 2025.
 Each application will be reviewed by members selected from an Expert Panel (clinician scientist / non-clinician scientist / industry representative) before final review by the Full Panel, which includes experts in methodology, clinical governance, clinical trial design and delivery and statistics.
+Applicants will be notified by 10 November 2025.

 Assessment criteria